memfault/interrupt/_posts/2019-09-24-ble-throughput-primer.md

 `(251 bytes * 4 packets) / 11.25 ms = 89kBytes/sec = 0.713Mbps`

-If we chose a slightly larger connection interval that is divisible by our transfer duration (2500μs) we can fill the connection intercal without any gap where no data is sent.
+If we chose a slightly larger connection interval that is a multiple of our transfer duration (2500μs) we can fill the connection interval without any gap where no data is sent.
 For example, in a 12.5ms window, we can fit 5 packets perfectly.
 This gives us a ~13% improvement in overall throughput:

 `(251 bytes * 5 packets) / 12.5 ms = 100.4kBytes/sec = 0.803Mbps`